moveit/moveit_tutorials/doc/move_group_interface/move_group_interface_tutorial.rst

 Open two shells.
 In the first shell start RViz and wait for everything to finish loading: ::

   roslaunch panda_moveit_config demo.launch

+**Note**: At this point after the RViz launches fill the **marker_topic** of **MarkerArray** Display as */rviz_visual_tools* by typing, in case it does not exist in the drop-down menu.
+Otherwise you would not get the expected output, i.e. visualizations such as trajectory line and texts are not shown on top of RViz screen and below launch file will output a ROS warning of:
+*Topic '/rviz_visual_tools' unable to connect to any subscribers within 0.5 sec.
+It is possible initially published visual messages will be lost.*.

 In the second shell, run the launch file: ::